 If you don’t have git installed, now is a good time to install it (on Ubuntu, use the command

 Checking your application works with Ubuntu Frame

 There can be problems with both getting your application to work well with Ubuntu Frame and getting your application to work in a snap.
 To avoid confusion, we recommend first testing your application with Ubuntu Frame before packaging it as a snap.
 In this section, you will test your application, explore some common issues you might run into, and learn how to fix them.

-If your application doesn’t appear or look right at this stage, then this is the time to work out the fix, before packaging as a snap.
-You will see some examples of the problems you might encounter in the developer guide.
+If your application doesn’t appear in the Ubuntu Frame window or look right at this stage, then this is the time to work out the fix, before packaging as a snap.

 Close Mastermind (